-The Google Chrome browser is now available for your iPhone and iPad but unfortunately, you do not have the option to set Chrome as your default web browser on the iOS device.
-Thus, if you have happen to click a link in an email message, the corresponding web page will always open in the mobile Safari browser and you cannot override this default setting.
+Google Chrome browser is available for your iPhone and iPad but unfortunately, you do not have the option to set Chrome as your default web browser on the iOS device.
+Thus, if you have happen to click a link in the Mail app, the corresponding web page will always open in the mobile Safari browser and you cannot override this default setting.

-If you would however like to send a web page, that is open inside Safari, to the Chrome Browser, there is an easy way.
+If you would however like to send the current web page that is open inside Safari to the Chrome Browser, there is an easy way.

 Tap the address bar in Safari browser, navigate to the beginning of the URL and replace the location protocol http with googlechrome.
 Then tap “Go” and the web page will automatically open inside the Google Chrome app.

 Chrome for iOS supports googlechrome (for http) and googlechromes (for https) URI schemes that app developers may use to determine whether Chrome is available on the iOS device or not.

 Open in Chrome – The Bookmarklet

 There’s an easier workaround as well.
 You can install the “Open in Chrome” bookmarklet in mobile Safari and you will then be able to send any web page from the Safari browser to the Chrome app with a single tap.
 Here’s how:

 Step 1.
 Open this page on your iPhone /iPad and add it to your Safari bookmarks.

 Step 3.
 Open the bookmarks menu in Safari and tap the “Edit” button.
 Next tap the Web Page that you have added in step 1.